The Society for the Study of the Multi-Ethnic Literature of the United States: Present

 The Society organizes sessions at the conventions of such scholarly organizations as the Modern Language Association and its Regionals, College English Association, National Women's Studies Association, American Studies Association, American Literature Association, and Popular Culture Association".
 The current president is Wenying Xu (Florida Atlantic University).

 Journal

 MELUS is a quarterly peer-reviewed academic journal, covering multicultural literary studies.
 Most issues are thematically organized.
-The founding editor-in-chief was Katharine D. Newman, who was succeeded by Joseph T. Skerrett, Jr., then by Veronica Makowsky, and, most recently, by Martha J. Cutter.
+The founding editor-in-chief was Katharine D. Newman, who was succeeded by Joseph T. Skerrett, Jr., then by Veronica Makowsky, Martha J. Cutter, and, most recently, by Gary Totten.
 The journal is supported by dues of Society members, library subscriptions, and funds from patrons.

 Abstracting and indexing

 The journal is abstracted and indexed in:

 Annual conference

 Since 1987, the society has sponsored themed conferences in various locations around the United States.
 These conferences feature "panels, workshops and round tables on all aspects of the multi-ethnic literatures of the United States".